 The Latest on the world’s coronavirus pandemic, which has infected more than 150,000 people and killed over 5,700.
 The disease for most people causes only mild or moderate symptoms.
 For some, it can cause more severe illness.
 The vast majority recover.

-French Prime minister Edouard Philippe announced that France is shutting down all restaurants, cafes, cinemas and retail shops that are not essential, starting Sunday, to face the accelerated spread of the virus in the country.
+French Prime Minister Edouard Philippe announced that France is shutting down all restaurants, cafes, cinemas and non-essential retail shops, starting Sunday, to combat the accelerated spread of the virus in the country.

-He said grocery stores, pharmacies, banks and other public services including transports will be allowed to remain open.
+He said grocery stores, pharmacies, banks and other public services including transport will be allowed to remain open.

 French authorities had already shut down all schools, banned gatherings of more than 100 people and advised people to limit their social life.
 Philippe said these measures were “not well implemented.”